7 Tips to Remember When Getting a Bra Fitting at the Mall

 6. Expect that you might have to try on several bra frames and styles to get your best fit bra, and that you might have to go to more than one store to find one.
 Some customers expect that the first bra they try on will meet all their wildest hopes and expectations, and walk out the door confident that none of the bras in the store will fit them, when all they needed to do was communicate with the fitting room attendant about their needs.
 You cannot tell me too much, or show me too much for that matter.
 You had a tumor removed from one breast?
 You’ve had a mastectomy and use a prosthetic?
 You have scoliosis?
 You have to comfortably accommodate your TENS unit for your back pain?
 You’re nursing or pregnant?
 It’s difficult for you to reach the middle of your back?
 Your breasts are sensitive?
 Whatever the case, it’s my job to help you find a bra frame that fits you best and accommodates your needs.
 I cannot know your needs unless you tell me.

 7. Most importantly, if you are not comfortable in any way with the fitting you are receiving, walk away.
 The experience is all about the fittee, and I am not doing my job if you are not comfortable standing in front of me wearing your bra.
-It sends a strong message to me, and my manager, that I am not doing my best and that there is something lacking in our service to you.
-If you feel comfortable doing so, leave the store manager feedback about your experience, so that we may better help you, and everyone that comes in after you.
+It sends a strong message to me, and my manager, that I am not doing my best and there is something lacking in our service to you.
+If you feel comfortable doing so, leave the store manager feedback about your experience, so we may better help you, and everyone who comes in after you.